 • Comply with all laws and codes while email marketing by getting a legal checklist for email marketing.

-• Comply with your data protection obligations regards email.
+• Comply with your data protection obligations regarding email.